 The first event was the murder of an Outfit member named Nick Spero in November of 1973.
 Nick was a Teamster’s union official.
-Nick was seen as ambitious and seeking to expand his power with the outfit.
+Nick was seen as ambitious and seeking to expand his power within the Outfit.
 The Civella dominated Outfit could not allow anything to threaten their influence over the Central States Teamster’s Pension Fund.
 In true gangland fashion, Nick Spero’s body was found in the trunk of his car in an isolated area of North Kansas City.
 Nick’s brothers did not let the murder of their brother go unanswered.

 The second event began with an entertainment district development known as the River Quay.
 A businessman named Marion Trozollo parlayed his Teflon-pan success into revitalizing the rundown City Market district.
 The River Quay quickly became the hippest entertainment area in Kansas City.
 The Outfit believed they had a proprietary interest in the City Market area.
-The son of an Outfit soldier, Freddie Bonnadonna opened a successful River Quay bar called Poor Freddie’s.
+Freddie Bonnadonna, the son of an Outfit soldier, opened a successful River Quay bar called Poor Freddie’s.
 Freddie Bonnadonna had an exclusive contract to lease night-time parking rights in City Market parking lots.
 Outfit members became jealous of Freddie’s success.
 This, in addition to Freddie’s resisting the introduction of mob controlled strip clubs into the Quay, set into motion a series of violent and deadly events.

 Gangland Wire tells the story of how revenge, greed and jealousy put the F.B.I. on a path leading to the end of Mafia influence over Las Vegas casinos and over the Teamster’s union and their Central States Pension Fund.